KSAH-42/RabbitOM/README.md

 * Handle large streams like 50 MBits/seconds
 * Force the creation of ports used for receiving packets in case if the ports are temporaly used by some applications

 Get more power ?
-I don't like the terms power, but if you want to get more power, use the RTSPConnection class instead of the RTSPClient class, which are more genric.
+I don't like the terms power, but if you want to get more power, use the RTSPConnection class instead of the RTSPClient class, which are more generic.
 The RTSPConnection class will give you more features and a direct access to the protocol messaging layer.
 The only thing to known about the connection class is that the current implementation does not support SSL/TLS.
 But not yet.

 # Introduction